Are High-Security Checks Worth It?

 At the time of digital onboarding, every customer will provide a phone number or email address.
 Good news for risk managers: This can be enough to identify suspicious applications that most certainly point to a fraudster.

-Understanding how users connect to your banking website or app can reveal enlightening clues about who they are.
+Understanding how users connect to your online banking website or app can reveal enlightening clues about who they are.
 A device and browser fingerprinting tool will uncover important technical data relating to their configuration of software and hardware.

 So what does an identity thief’s connection look like?
 In all likelihood, it’s going to be spoofed, controlled or manipulated.
 They will rely on emulators, anti-fingerprinting browsers, or even privacy-focused operating systems.